 dp

-which should be set to 0 (0 coins needed to make amount 0).amount
+which should be set to 0 (0 coins needed to make amount 0). - For each coin, iterate through amounts starting from the coin value to

 A related problem is to determine the number of ways to make change for a given amount using the specified denominations.
 While the logic is similar, we’ll change our approach slightly to count valid combinations rather than minimize the number of coins.